jamen/OpenAlbion/docs/fable-formats.md

 After the header, the file contents are conatined in blocks.
 A file list follows these blocks (at `fileListOffset`) and is used to parse the files out.

-A file list entry looks like:
+The file list entries are

 | Field        | Length     | Description                                                    |
 |--------------|------------|----------------------------------------------------------------|